 The Ferrata is to be avoided in periods when the flow rate of the stream is high, since at least 3 fords are needed and this could create potentially dangerous situations.
 It may be useful to bring along a pair of slippers for the fords and a kway for the two sections near the falls.

 The Ferrata dell'Orrido di Foresto can be easily linked with one of the others ferrate present in the Val di Susa.
-Among these, the closest are the Ferrata dell'Orrido of Chianocco, the Ferrata della Ruceia, the Ferrata Carlo Giorda, the Ferrata della Rocca Bianca towards Turin, or going further up the valley, you can do the via ferrata of Claviere (la Ferrata Rocca Clarì, the Military Ferrata, the Ferrata to the Chaberton or the Ferrata Batteria Bassa), the Ferrata del Rouas and the Ferrata Gorge of the Dora.
+Among these, the closest are the Ferrata dell'Orrido of Chianocco, the Via Ferrata Ruceia, the Ferrata Carlo Giorda, the Ferrata della Rocca Bianca towards Turin, or going further up the valley, you can do the via ferrata of Claviere (la Ferrata Rocca Clarì, the Military Ferrata, the Ferrata to the Chaberton or the Via Ferrata Batteria Bassa), the Via Ferrata of Rouas and the Ferrata Gorge of the Dora.